I Am the Night (album)

-I Am the Night is the third studio album by American heavy metal band Pantera, released in 1985 through Metal Magic Records.
+I Am the Night is the third studio album by American heavy metal band Pantera, released on August 16, 1985, through Metal Magic Records.
+It was the last Pantera album to feature lead singer Terry Glaze.
 It was made available only on vinyl and cassette, with any subsequent CD releases being bootlegs transferred from the vinyl or tape originals.
-It was the last Pantera album to feature lead singer Terry Glaze, as well as their second-to-last to feature a glam metal sound.
-The band made their second music video for the track "Hot and Heavy".
+The track "Hot and Heavy" was released as a single and promoted with the band's second music video.